gbif/hp-canadensys/_posts/2023-12-08-CanadensysLaunch.md

 ---

-Based on the GBIF Hosted Portal program, the launch of the new Canadensys portal start a new era for the network.
+Based on the GBIF Hosted Portal program, the launch of the new Canadensys portal is the start of a new era for our network.
-After several years being part of the Living Atlases community, and using the framework built by the Atlas of Living Australia, we decided to jump on the train of the GBIF Hosted Portals.
+After several years of being part of the Living Atlases community, and using the powerful framework built by the Atlas of Living Australia, we decided to jump on the train of the GBIF Hosted Portals.
-What does it mean for users and the managing team?
+What does this mean for users and the managing team?

 # What has changed?

 Data exploration has been completely modified and is now directly based on data available on GBIF.
 This means a nearly immediate availability in the Explorer of the data published via our IPT.
-Of course, the portal is not showing the complete catalog of GBIF occurrence data, but we are showcasing all data published by Canadian organizations available on GBIF.
+This means that we now showcase all data published by Canadian organizations available on GBIF.
-In addition to the access to occurrence data, you can also search and extract information about collections, institutions and datasets.
+In addition to having access to occurrence data, you can also search and extract information about collections, institutions and datasets.

-The data exploration feature includes the possibility to use filters, to directly visualize occurrence data by clicking on the dots appearing on the map or in the table, and to download a subset of data (GBIF account needed for this action).
+The data exploration feature includes the possibility to use filters, to directly visualize occurrence data by clicking on the dots on the map or the entries in the table, and to download a subset of data (GBIF account needed for this action).

-For all the publishers here, you will notice an upgrade of the IPT.
-We have migrate to the latest version available.
+For all our publishers, you will notice an upgrade of the IPT.
+We have migrated to the latest version available.
-This new version is working in the same way as the previous one, but better!
+This new version works in the same way as the previous one, but better!

-We took the opportunity of this move to completely revised the content of the website, updating or adding information when needed.
+We took the opportunity of this move to completely revise the content of the website, updating or adding information when needed.
 In short, we cleaned the house and decorated it before moving in!
 We hope you will feel at home and we warmly welcome any feedback.

 # What stays the same?

-Vascan, the beloved Checklist of Vascular Plant of Canada, is still available and is updated regularly.
-Keep an eye for the news items announcing new releases.
+Vascan, the beloved Checklist of Vascular Plants of Canada, is still available and is updated regularly.
+Keep an eye open for the news items announcing new releases.
-Its companion the Checklist builder is also working to give you insight about what you can find in a particular province.
+Its companion, the Checklist builder, is also available to give you insight about what you can find in a particular province.

 The conversion tools (coordinates and dates) have not been modified and are doing their simple but useful jobs.